Excel Mini Grants:

 How are the grant winners decided?

-Grants are chosen in a blind evaluation process with Foundation board members as reviewers.
+Grants are chosen in a blind evaluation process with Foundation trustees as reviewers.
 The Foundation funds projects that augment and enrich the curriculum and do not supplant programs traditionally funded by district, state or federal budgets.
+These trustees are not necessarily educators so please do not use educational jargon or acronyms in your proposal.

 When we will be notified?